reden-longcop/TestFlowManager/README.md

 <h1>Vite Project - Test Flow Manager</h1>

 <h2>Overview</h2>
-<p>This project is a web application built using Vite, React Flow, and TypeScript.
+<p>This project is a web application built using Vite, React Flow, and Javascript.
 It allows you to visualize and manage test scenarios and test cases using nodes and edges.
 The application is designed to help with the organization and documentation of test scenarios in a clear, visual format.
 This test flow focuses on the user's journey in navigating through the features and pages of a project</p>

 <i>Note: This website still being developed and there's still a lot of issues with the project and functions.
 Feel free to message me If you have suggestions or comments! redenlongcop5@gmail.com</i>